China’s Magnificence (Xingping Village)

-When I was invited to show my contemporary artwork in a private art show in Guangzhou, (Chinas 3rd most significant city) for private collectors in January 2019.
+When I was invited to show my vivid mystical landscapes in a private art show in Guangzhou, (Chinas 3rd most significant city) for private collectors in January 2019.
 We had the fantastic opportunity to visit small villages in China.
 In our travels, we stopped in Yangshuo and experienced their electric nightlife that pulsed with energy and awe-inspiring old-world Chinese culture.
 Then from there, we traveled to Xingping Village, that’s where Monolithic China came to life.
 To learn more click here.

 Crossing the Li River